-So you have a nice-and-shiny mouse with 6 buttons or maybe have a standard mouse and wondering what’s the fuss about DPI and how to determine yours.
+So you have a nice-and-shiny mouse with 6 buttons or a standard mouse and wondering what’s the fuss about DPI and how to determine yours.

-Let me start with some basic information here, once done I’ll walk you through simple instructions to know your Mouse DPI and more important ways to tune it.
+Let’s start with some basic information after we put you through instructions to recognize your Mouse DPI and numerous ways to tune it.

 Read this for better understanding of what is DPI, PPI and CPI (explained).

 Then Read this.